Best Scope for M1A – Best One for Scout Version and More Reviews

 The M1A and M14 rifles are essentially identical in terms of appearance.
 However, there are still differences.

-To begin with, the M1A is a semi-automatic rifle, whereas the M14 is a select fire weapon, which can switch between semi-automatic and fully-automatic fire.
+To begin with, the M1A is a semi-automatic rifle, whereas the M14 is a select–fire weapon that can switch between semi-automatic and fully-automatic fire.

 Yes.
 President Bill Clinton passed the Federal Assault Weapons Ban into law in 1994, prohibiting the manufacture of civilian weapons with a bayonet lug.
 As a result, the feature was removed from the M1A rifle, and it has not been reintroduced since the restriction expired in 2004.